SAP-samples/teched2023-DA285v/exercises/ex1/README.md

 ## Summary

-You've retieved street network data from OSM using python, stored the data in a JSON collection, and transformed the data using SQL into relational tables.
+You've retrieved street network data from OSM using python, stored the data in a JSON collection, and transformed the data using SQL into relational tables.

 Continue to - [Exercise 2 - Work with Spatial Data](../ex2/README.md)